FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/r_st_FolderMonitorTransferSites.md

       <tr>
          <td>Automatically create upload folder if it doesn't exist         </td>
          <td>Upload Folder will be automatically created if it doesn't exist.
-The automatically created folder will be owned by the user running the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> TM Server process.         </td>
+The automatically created folder will be owned by the user running the {{< SecureTransport/componentshortname  >}} TM Server process.         </td>
       </tr>
       <tr>
          <td>Allow Overwrite         </td>